dart-lang/site-www/src/_guides/language/evolution.md

 For example, you might not be able to migrate all the files in a package to null safety at the same time.

-The Dart 2.8 compiler introduced support for per-library language version selection.
+Dart supports for per-library language version selection.
-To opt to have a different language version, a [Dart library][] must include a comment in the following format:
+To opt to have a different language version from the rest of a package, a [Dart library][] must include a comment in the following format:

 ```dart